-There is a crucial need to deliver better education to both the public and clinicians about the role of diet and nutrients in sustaining mental health (Huang 2019).
-CNP is the developer of the first university-based, accredited curriculum in Nutritional Psychology.
-The Certificate in Nutritional Psychology began in 2008 and evolved over a 12 year period to include a 7-course program dedicated to providing mental health professionals, educators, dietitians, health coaches, and counselors with formal curriculum in Nutritional Psychology.
-This long-standing program is currently being updated to account for the vast increase of information in the field.
-The first course in the next-generation NP curriculum, Introduction to Nutritional Psychology Methods, will be available through CNP starting March of 2021.
+There is crucial need to deliver better education to both the public and clinicians about the role of diet and nutrients in sustaining mental health (Huang, 2019).
+Here at CNP, we developed the first university-based, accredited curriculum in Nutritional Psychology.
+This program was initiated in 2008 and evolved over 12 years to include a seven-course certification dedicated to providing mental health professionals, educators, dietitians, health coaches, and counselors with a formal curriculum in Nutritional Psychology.

 Research is demonstrating the importance of teaching children and adolescents cooking skills.
 Better cooking skills lead to better cooking skills self-efficacy, dietary intake behavioral change, and healthier outcomes (check the CNP Parent Library to see).
 This course provides basic cooking skills for children, and teach them how these skills can be used to improve the way they feel.